grdw/viper-client/README.md

 # Viper Client 👷 (WIP)
 This is code for my intercom; specifically for the Comelit Mini Wi-Fi MSFV.
 This features a ViperClient which can talk to the Comelit Mini Wi-fi MSFV directly; so without intermediary Cloud devices.

 This code is quite experimental and not ready to be used for anything real.
+Eventually I'm planning to turn this into a library.

 ## Setup: